Koh Jum - An Island A World Away

 Rubber Plantation filled with lines of trees on the island of Koh Jum

 To the north the road splits in two, with the left hand road (western) leading to Sunset and Coconut Beach and the right hand turn leading to the final village on the island of Ban Ko Pu.
 This village felt to us like the island's “real” hub.
-Full of fishermen and their boats, and shops serving the local population.
-There are a couple of restaurants here including a very well reviewed seafood joint, but when we were here it was closed for a private function.
+Full of fishermen, their boats and houses, as well shops serving the local population.

 The quiet main road of Koh Jum is lined with green trees.